d-lee25/bear_analysis.github.io/index.md

    - Hunt Score 93/100 (What makes this unit popular)
       - 63% of the unit is public
       - Easy access
-      - Opportunity
+      - Opportunity - 100

-4. Three units with high applicants for a single year
+4. Four units with high applicants for a single year
-   - Were the units not avaialbe in other years?
+   - Hard to draw
-   - What made those units highly sought after one year but not the others?
+   - Minimal public access

 ## Wasted preference points
 <iframe width="1200" height="500" frameborder="0" scrolling="no" seamless="seamless" seamless="seamless" src="//plot.ly/~alee0187/11.embed"></iframe>